 There are two national insurance providers recommended by the government of Costa Rica, which meet their mandatory insurance requirements, both of which are extremely expensive:

 - It is in effect for the full length of the trip (from the time you land in Costa Rica until the time you leave);

-- It provides a minimum of $50,000 USD worth of COVID-19 medical coverage.
-Note: most policies will not describe this as ‘COVID-19 medical coverage.’
+- It provides “guaranteed coverage for medical expenses in the event of COVID-19 in Costa Rica, valued at least $50,000.”
+Note: Most policies will not describe this as ‘COVID-19 medical coverage.’
 Rather, COVID-19 will either be specifically included or excluded from the policy.
-The Safety Wing policy we recommend, specifically includes COVID-19 medical coverage; and
+The Safety Wing policy we recommend, specifically includes COVID-19 coverage in its general medical coverage; and

 This is the route we recommend, and we, along with other members of our team from various countries, have entered Costa Rica multiple times during the pandemic using the Safety Wing health insurance plan linked here.
 Safety Wing is considerably cheaper than other options we have found and meets all the requirements set by the Costa Rica government.
 For instance, our team members between the ages of 30-40 paid approximately $40 for a two week trip, while our younger adults paid only $20, with even our senior members paying $65 (when other companies said she could not be insured).

 F. COVID-19 Health Requirements While in Costa Rica

 All visitors must follow these COVID-19 health requirements while in Costa Rica:

 - Wear a mask in all indoor public spaces and on public transportation

 - Public beaches are open from 5:00 a.m. to 10:00 p.m. on weekdays and 5:00 a.m. to 8:00 p.m. on weekends.
 Masks are not required on the beach.